A Concise History of China

 "What have you achieved for Qin that Qin should have enfeoffed you in Henan to enjoy the revenue from 100,000 households?
 What intimacy have you shown toward Qin that you should be entitled 'second father?'
 You are to remove yourself with your family and followers and go and live in Shu!"

 Lu Buwei concluded that the game was over and that a death sentence would soon follow, so instead of going into exile he drank poisoned wine.
 His last words were reportedly directed at the king: "If he does not kill me, then he is not fit to be my son."
 Thus ended an amazing career, which Sima Qian summarized by saying, "What Master Kong (Confucius) meant by 'the man of reputation' surely refers to Master Lu."
 We do not know if King Zheng ever believed that Lu Buwei was his biological father, but he seems to have heard rumors.
 A few years later the king visited his grave, and he ordered his son to pay respects to Lu Buwei.
-And when Qin conquered Zhao, his mother's birthplace, Zheng had all of her family's enemies buried alive, as if he was trying to put that story to rest.
+And when Qin conquered Zhao, his mother's birthplace, Zheng had all of her family's enemies buried alive.
 It is also ironic that the same Confucians who praised Lu Buwei would relegate future merchants to an even lower status than that of the peasants, ensuring that no other businessman would repeat his climb from nobody to prime minister and founder of a dynasty.(3)

 When Qin conquered the Zhou royal domain (255 B.C.), King Zhaoxiang proclaimed himself the new king of all China, but of course none of the other states recognized that claim.
 Twenty years later, Zhaoxiang's great-grandson, Zheng, had eliminated all rivals to the throne, and now he was ready to enforce his vision of an empire upon the rest of China.
 To start with, he changed his name.
 Wang, the Chinese word for king, had been the title of the Xia, Shang and Zhou monarchs, but it had lost its original meaning because the ruler of every state now used it as his title.
 Zheng used a new title, Di, which is translated as emperor.
 Consequently he became known as Shihuangdi, the "First August Emperor," and is now regarded as the first emperor of China.